Too many coincidental events convinced Walter that God loved him.

 However, it was not so simple when he got home.
 Walter wondered whether he had done the right thing.
 He wasn’t sure he wanted to go to church every week!
 He had never gone to church regularly and none of his friends went.
 But a few days later, he answered a knock at the door to find Pastor Ralph from the Oasis church smiling at him.
 Walter was so encouraged by the visit that he decided to go to the church the following Sunday, and he never stopped after that.

-A year later, the same visiting speaker came back to the church.
+Then in 2000, the same visiting speaker came back to the church.
 This man specialised in praying for sick people and he seemed to get some amazing results.
 Walter was used to living with arthritis in his knees and he resigned himself to walking with a stick for the rest of his life, but when Reverend Banks asked people who wanted healing to come to the front, he found himself walking out!
 Walter left his stick by his seat, and limped out to the front of the church with a lot of other people.
 There were so many that Rev banks asked the pastor to pray for some of them.
 Walter said,

 As Walter was prayed for, the pain went from his knees.
 The next day he woke up and found that he didn’t need his stick.
 A few days later, a puzzled friend from the pub stopped his car in surprise and called out to Walter, “What happened?
 Where’s your stick?
 I just saw you running across the road!”
 Walter replied gleefully, “I was healed at the Oasis church.
 I don’t need a stick!”
 The man was dumbstruck and word spread that Walter had been ‘faith healed.’

 Helped by an angel